 If you know how a woodwind instrument works, like the various types of ocarinas or saxophones for instance, then you already understand the hydraulophone.
 As the name implies, instead of using pressurized air it uses a liquid such as water.
 Steven Mann invented this wet wonder in the 1980's to help people with visual impairments make music by using touch.
 By blocking the holes with your fingers, you divert the water past the sound mechanism for that hole, allowing air to blow out at that specific pitch.
 The neat thing with these is people have already built them into hot tubs, called balnaphones.
 There is also the pyrophone which uses combustion and fire to pressurize the pipes, which is too dangerous to be recommended.

 The designer Manzer obviously named this harp guitar based on its resemblance to the cubist paintings of Pablo Picasso, but it doesn't sound as crazy as it looks.
-Despite the four necks, 42 strings, and two sound holes, it sounds quite normal (and even better in the hands of master guitarist Pat Metheny, for whom this weird instrument was created).
+Despite the four necks, 42 strings, and two sound holes, it sounds quite normal (and even better in the hands of master guitarist Pat Metheny, for whom this weird instrument was created in 1984).

 Gorkem Sen, a musician out of Istanbul, invented the Yabahar as a completely new type of acoustic instrument.
 As pictured, you can bow the strings along the neck that pass vibrations down coiled springs on each leg that create an otherworldly listening experience, especially due to the echos and vibrations hitting the drum membranes and returning back up the springs.
 It's a very hypnotic, reverberant sound.